 The Grand Canyon offers spectacular views around every bend of the river.
 You may want to consider bringing your DSLR to use in camp or on breathtaking side hikes.
 However, it can only be used on calm sections of the river while on the boats.
-Many rapids pack a punch and when the guide tells you to hang on with two hands, they mean hang onto the raft and not your camera!
+Many rapids pack a punch and when the guide tells you to hang on with two hands, they mean to hang onto the raft and not your camera!
 No shot is worth injuring yourself over.

 How do you protect your camera?

 Another option is bringing a small Pelican case.
-Sand, wind, water, humidity, you name it, if it is in the Pelican case you’re pretty safe.
+Sand, wind, water, humidity, you name it; if it is in the Pelican case, you’re pretty safe.
 The downside is that it can be a little clumsy.
 You’re also responsible for keeping an eye on it and securing it with you on the boats (carabiners work great).
 The other downside is that it can be tough to access and open if you see something you want to capture quickly.

 How do you charge your camera?